svenmalvik/svenmalvik.com/_posts/2020-12-24-azure-custom-routes.md

 ---
 layout: post
-title: Custom Routes in Azure
+title: How to Create Custom Routes in Azure
 subtitle: Preparation for AZ-303 Exam for becoming an Azure Solution Architect - Custom Routes
 tags: [Azure, AZ-303, UDR]
 comments: true